Ultimate Miami Real Estate Investing Guide for 2026

 Buy and Hold

-When an investor buys real estate and keeps it for a prolonged period, it’s thought of as a Buy and Hold investment.
-As it is being kept, it is normally being rented, to increase profit.
+When an investor buys a property and sits on it for a prolonged period, it is thought to be a Buy and Hold investment.
+While it is being held, it's normally rented or leased, to boost profit.

 Factors to Consider